-The consolidated financial statements have been prepared on a going concern basis and in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB).
+The consolidated financial statements have been prepared on a going concern basis and in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) and requirements of the applicable laws including UAE Federal Decree Law No. 32 of 2021 which came into effect on January 2, 2022 replacing the UAE Federal Law No. 2 of 2015 (as amended) and the applicable provisions of Law No. (1) of 2017 (as amended) issued by the Department of Finance.
 IFRSs comprise accounting standards issued by the IASB as well as Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) and applicable requirements of the laws.

-As of 31 December 2021, the Bank's current liabilities exceed its current assets by AED 6,789,771 thousand (2020: AED 6,779,941 thousand), and as of that date it had accumulated losses amounting to AED 3,064,661 thousand (2020: AED 3,132,465 thousand) which exceeded 50% of its share capital.
+As of 31 December 2022, the Bank's current liabilities exceed its current assets by AED 8,239,601 thousand (2021: AED 6,789,771 thousand), and as of that date it had accumulated losses amounting to AED 3,030,354 thousand (2021: AED 3,064,661 thousand) which exceeded 50% of its share capital.
 The consolidated financial statements have been prepared on a going concern basis as the Shareholder of the Group has agreed to provide the Bank with sufficient financial support to enable it to meet its financial liabilities and commitments for the foreseeable future.
 The Shareholder of the Group has met and resolved not to dissolve the Group in accordance with the requirements of Federal Law No. 2/2015.